 tokens:override_lifetime permission.
 As a result, take extra precautions to avoid unintentionally allowing a user to change the lifetime of an authentication token.

 To grant a user the permission to edit parameters in all node groups except the PE infrastructure groups, follow these steps:

 - Create a node group that has the “All Nodes” node group as its parent.
 As an example, let’s call this new group the “Non-Infrastructure” group.
 All of your node groups, except for the PE infrastructure groups, should descend from the “Non-Infrastructure” node group.
-The PE infrastructure groups will continue to descend directly from the “All Nodes” node group.
+The PE infrastructure groups continue to descend directly from the “All Nodes” node group.

-To allow users to edit parameters for all node groups except for the PE Infrastructure groups, in the user role, grant one of the following permissions and set Object to Non-Infrastructure:
+To allow users to edit parameters for all node groups except for the PE Infrastructure groups, grant one of the following permissions in the user role and set Object to Non-Infrastructure: